Michigan groups help people in mental health crisis

 “You know it’s ordinary, it’s regular to have feelings or concerns about things that are going on in your life.
 It is not abnormal it’s more normal to have those feelings than to pretend that you are perfect or that the world is perfect and you are not allowed to have those feelings,” said Gallagher

-“Sometimes just taking that first step is the hardest and we will walk you through the rest of it,” said, Wanans.
+“Sometimes just taking that first step is the hardest and we will walk you through the rest of it,” said, Winans.